mikerenfro/firewall-bootstrap/README.markdown

 Assumptions:

-  * Debian installed with correct hostname and domain already set
+  * Debian 7.1 (wheezy) installed with correct hostname and domain already set
   * eth0 is the Internet-facing interface, eth1 is the internal interface
   * DNS, DHCP, and PXE services will be offered via eth1
   * eth1 IP will default to 192.168.0.1 on network 192.168.0.0/24 (see step